yths/yths.dot-files/helpers/system_statistics_server/README.md

 ```

 ## Installation
 Make the required changes to the configuration file.
 Copy the script and its configuration file to `/usr/local/bin` and make the script executable.
+Note: You need to copy the file, creating symbolic links does not work.
 ```
 cp /home/yths/repositories/yths.dot-files/helpers/system_statistics_server/sss_location.* /usr/local/bin/
 chmod +x /usr/local/bin/sss_location.py